dinhyen/dinhyen.github.io/source/_posts/2012-11-15-using-hudson-with-git-and-msbuild-on-windows.markdown

   _edit_last: '1'
   _syntaxhighlighter_encoded: '1'
 ---
-We use <a href="http://hudson-ci.org/" target="_blank">Hudson</a> as our continuous integration server (although we're thinking about moving to <a href="http://jenkins-ci.org/" target="_blank">Jenkins</a>, but that's a different story).
+We use [Hudson](http://hudson-ci.org/) as our continuous integration server (although we're thinking about moving to [Jenkins](http://jenkins-ci.org/), but that's a different story).
 This post describes how we set up Hudson to work with Git and MSBuild on a Windows server.

 # Pre-requisites
 We use the following software.
 The listed versions are the latest as of the time of writing, but other combinations should work.